$L^p$ estimates for wave equations with specific $C^{0,1}$ coefficients: The wave group

 \section{The wave group}

 \begin{Theorem} Let $p \in (1,\infty)$, and $s \in \R$.
 Then

 is bounded for each $t>0$. \end{Theorem}

 For simplicity, we set $t=1$ and $s=0$.
 All the proofs extend verbatim to other values of $t$.
 The case $s \in \R$ is an immediate consequence of the case $s=0$ by Proposition \ref{prop:vertical-conical}.
-For the transport group, the $L^p$ boundedness is clear.
+For the transport groups, and the one dimensional wave groups, the $L^p$ boundedness is clear.